ambrosiney/asc20-collections/README.md

-# Ordinals Collections Standards
+# ETH-Scriptions Collections Standards

-#### A place for creators &amp; builders to organize ordinal collections
+#### A place for creators &amp; builders to organize ordinal collections!

 ## Getting Started

 **_Artists_**

-Collection creators can format their collection data using the `inscriptions.json` and `meta.json` format below to be listed on all platforms using the standard
+Collection creators can format their collection data using the `inscriptions.json` and `meta.json` format below to be listed on all platforms using the standard!

 **_Steps_**

 1. Create your `inscriptions.json` and `meta.json` files in the format provided below
+    - Check out [this](https://jsonlint.com/) file formatting tool!
 2. Add to the registry by creating a pull request including new collections that follow the standard
-3. After successfully opening a pull request, your files will be tested for compatibility with the main repo.
-If the test fails, click on "Details" to look into the test log for error messages.
-You might get a hint on what needs to be corrected within your pull request.

-**_Tips_**
-- Check out [this](https://ordinals-metadata-composer.vercel.app/) file formatting tool
-- Formatting can also easily be done in Visual Studio Code Editor.
-Open your .json with Visual Studio Code and press Shift+Alt+F.
+3. Websites can use the registry to include the ordinal collections provided on their websites!

 ## File Structure